This site follows Society for Biblical Literature Manual of Style for its citations as far as is practicable.

 Polano, H. The Talmud.
 London:Frederick Warne, circa 1876 (although the volume bears no publication date, the preface is dated Tamuz, 5636.
 Polano’s work represented one of the first anthologies of Talmudic literature in English, extracting samples and drawing together traditions from the extensive original work.

 Roberts, Alexander and James Donaldson eds.
 Ante-Nicene Fathers.
 10 vols.
 Edinburgh:William B. Eerdmans.
 1867.
 Cited 1 Nov 2009.
-Online:http://www.ccel.org/ccel/schaff/?show=worksBy (where attributed to Philip Schaff).
+Online:https://www.ccel.org/ccel/schaff/?show=worksBy (where attributed to Philip Schaff).

 Rodkinson, Michael L. Babylonian Talmud.
 1918.